 More and more IoT solutions will be tailored to the specific needs of the industry, adding a digital layer to the analog world, monitoring end-to-end business processes and lifecycles and creating services for a networked ecosystem.

 SONAR is an innovative, Data-as-a-Service Tool for quantified foresight.
-It recognizes, compares and analyzes existing trends, and identifies new developments in real-time.
+It recognises, compares and analyses existing trends, and identifies new developments in real-time.